mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 - Use browser developer tools to inspect the CSS that is applied to HTML elements on a page.

-- Modify the applied CSS — enable and disable declarations, modify values, add new declarations — to figure out what changes are needed to get what you want.
+- Modify the applied CSS to figure out what changes are needed to get what you want.
+This includes enabling and disabling declarations, modifying values, and adding new declarations.

 - Use layout inspection tools to inspect the box model, grids, flexbox, and other layout features (see also [5 CSS Layout](./5-0-css-layout.md)).